 The front garden and parking areas were conceived as a series of hedged spaces, with gravel pathways and a typical English style entrance garden in acknowledgement of the manor house’s historical architecture.

-Converting your existing swimming pool into a sustainable natural pool makes sense on all levels.
+Building a new- or converting your existing swimming pool into a sustainable natural pool makes sense on all levels.

 Daniel van der Merwe initiated, directed and co-ordinated the PPC imaginarium from its inception until its suspension in 2019 due to financial constraints.
 The PPC Imaginarium became firmly entrenched as the largest platform to support, mentor, profile and educate emerging young creative entrepreneurs towards job creation.